johnyob/aml/chapters/aml.typ

 _Syntax-directed Typing Judgements._ As a first step towards type inference, we now present a _syntax-directed_ variant of #aml in Figure ??.
 It is useful to have a syntax-directed presentation to admit inversion rules solely on the structure of $e$.
 This technique is entirely standard [??].

 Effectively, we removed the (Sub) and (Gen) rules, and always apply instantiation for variables and primitives and always generalize at let-bindings.
-We write $cal(V)$ for a sequence of non-rigid generalizable variables $overline(alpha ::^fflex kappa)$ used in (Let).
+We write $cal(V)$ for a sequence of non-rigid generalizable variables $overline(alpha fbind(fflex) kappa)$ used in (Let).
 Rather than inlining subsumption (as is standard), we keep it explicit, since each inlining would produce an explicit $equiv$-equivalence, which does not improve readability.

 #judgement-box($Gamma sdtack e : tau$)